ovimihai98/DevopsLearn/AWS/AWS Lift and Shift/README.md

-#AWS Lift and shift applicaiton
+# AWS Lift and shift applicaiton

-Testing testing 123